wrattler/wrattler-design/2018-04-23-beta-proposal.md

    important in order to make Wrattler a viable open-source project and an easy-to-use tool.
 This also gives us a couple of great things for free (see below).
    For these reasons, Wrattler should be "another kind of notebook" that can be created in JupyterLab.
-Wrattler components should not be tighlty bound to JupyterLab, but we think JupyterLab is primary vehicle for using Wrattler.
+Wrattler components should not be tightly bound to JupyterLab, but we think JupyterLab is primary vehicle for using Wrattler.

  * **Sample polyglot data analysis.** We need to create a sample data analysis that